Counsellor Vs. Therapist UK: Types Of Mental Health Providers

 - Child and adolescent counselling

 A professional who provides counselling may be a mental health counsellor, social worker, marriage and family counsellor, counselling psychologist, or school counsellor.
-Counsellors in the UK may work in academic settings, individual practices, hospitals, or community centers.
+Counsellors in the UK may work in academic settings, individual practices, hospitals, or community centres.

 Depending on their speciality, counsellors in the UK must complete various forms of training, including education on counselling techniques and supervised practical experience.
 Some may also register with a governing body, like the British Association for Counselling and Psychotherapy.